Glacier View Plastic Surgery

 60 Four Mile Drive #10

 Monday–Friday: 8 a.m.–5 p.m.

 Abdominoplasty (Tummy Tuck)

-At our Kalispell, Montana, plastic surgery practice, we offer advanced abdominoplasty techniques, such as the “No-Drain” Tummy Tuck, that you may have thought were only available in larger metropolitan areas.
+In Kalispell and Whitefish, the board-certified plastic surgeons at Glacier View Plastic Surgery offer advanced abdominoplasty techniques, such as the “no-drain” tummy tuck, which you may have thought were only available in larger metropolitan areas.
 A tummy tuck creates a flatter, more toned abdomen by removing excess skin and repairing and tightening abdominal muscles separated by pregnancy.
-Because of their advanced training with this procedure, Dr. Michelle Spring and Dr. Michael Hromadka see tummy tuck patients from Missoula, Helena, Whitefish, Spokane, Canada and beyond who are willing to travel for superior results.
+Because of their advanced training with this procedure, Dr. Michelle Spring and Dr. Michael Hromadka see tummy tuck patients from Bozeman, Missoula, and Helena, MT; Spokane, WA; Canada; and beyond who are willing to travel for superior results.

 Good Tummy Tuck Candidates

 You can benefit from tummy tuck surgery if you:

 - are in good overall health